Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Main results

 There exists a $d$-dimensional strong pathwise solution $X=(X_t=(X_t^1,\dots,X_t^d): \ t\ge0)$ with cylindrically defined law on the path space $C([0,\infty);\R^d)$; see, e.g., Chapters 24 and 39 in \cite{B11}.
 For $T>0$, let $X^T:=(X_t: \ 0\le t\le T)$ and denote by $P_B$ the law of $X^T$ on $C([0,T],\R^d)$.
 We omit the dependence on the initial condition $X_0 = x_0$ since it plays no role in our results.

 By periodicity, we can consider $B$ as a function on $\T^d$.
 In model \eqref{model_B}, the law $P_B$ depends on $B$ only through $b= \nabla B$ (see \eqref{Eq:LogLik} below), which is thus only identifiable up to an additive constant.
-We therefore without loss of generality assume that $\int_{\T^d}B(x) dx = 0$, i.e.~$B \in \dot{L}^2(\T^d)$.
-Our goal is to estimate the drift $b = \nabla B:\R^d \to \R^d$ from an observed trajectory $X_T\sim P_B$.
+We therefore choose to work with the unique equivalence class given by $\int_{\T^d}B(x) dx = 0$, i.e.~$B \in \dot{L}^2(\T^d)$.
+Our goal is to estimate the drift $b = \nabla B:\R^d \to \R^d$ from an observed trajectory $X^T\sim P_B$.
 We will sometimes write $P_b$ when a technical result also applies to possibly non-gradient vector field drifts, but this will be clarified in each instance.

 The periodic model effectively restricts the diffusion to the bounded state space $\T^d$.
 More precisely, while the diffusion defined in \eqref{model_B} takes values on all of $\R^d$, its values $(X_t)$ modulo $\Z^d$ contain all the relevant statistical information about $\nabla B$ (note that $(X_t)$ will not be globally recurrent on $\R^d$).
 This allows us to define an \textit{invariant measure} on $\T^d$, since it holds that (arguing as in the proof of Lemma 6 in \cite{nicklray2020})